Radiance Fields from Photons: Novel Capabilities of Quanta Radiance Fields

-\textbf{Low Light and High Dynamic Range:} The excellent low light and high dynamic range characteristics of single-photon cameras enable the creation of neural radiance fields in challenging scenarios that are impossible to capture with conventional cameras.
-In Fig.~\ref{fig:lowflux-hdr}, we simulate a conventional camera ($50$fps) and single photon camera ($10$ kHz SPAD) zipping through a scene with extremely high dynamic range ($\sim 61,000$).
-We show RawNeRF~\citeMain{rawnerf} and QRF reconstructions, as well as raw frames, for both cameras.
-In both cases, the trajectory and total capture time is held constant.
+\textbf{Low Light and High Dynamic Range:} The excellent low-light and high dynamic range characteristics of single-photon cameras enable the creation of neural radiance fields in challenging scenarios that are impossible to capture with conventional cameras.
+In Fig.~\ref{fig:lowflux-hdr}, we simulate a conventional camera ($50$ fps) and a single photon camera ($10$ kHz SPAD) zipping through a scene with extremely high dynamic range ($\tildeNice 61,000$).
+We show ExBluRF~\citeMain{lee2023exblurf}, RawNeRF~\citeMain{rawnerf}, and QRF reconstructions, as well as raw frames, for both cameras.
+In both cases, the trajectory and total capture time are held constant.
+Here, we initialize the camera poses to their ground truth values and disable pose optimization\footnote{except for sub-exposures, which is needed for ExBluRF to account for motion blur.} to disentangle the effects of pose optimization from low-light performance.

 Under ambient light, the reconstruction trained using conventional camera frames struggles to properly reconstruct the scene due to camera motion and high dynamic range.
-Despite substantial noise in the single-photon input frames, the reconstruction is high-fidelity, with sharp reflections on the hardwood floor and clearly discernible books on the shelf.
+Despite substantial noise in the single-photon input frames, the QRF reconstruction is high-fidelity, with sharp reflections on the hardwood floor and clearly discernible books on the shelf.

-Under extremely low light ($100X$ lower than ambient light), the raw frames from both sensors are almost entirely dark, with less than $0.01$ photons per pixel detected by the single photon camera.
-At these light levels, the read noise from the conventional camera completely overwhelms the training process, leading to distorted highlights at best, and featureless gray reconstructions at worst (last row, conventional).
+Under extremely low light ($100\times$ lower than ambient light), the raw frames from both sensors are almost entirely dark, with fewer than $0.01$ photons per pixel detected by the single-photon camera.
+At these light levels, the read noise from the conventional camera completely overwhelms the training process, leading to distorted highlights at best and featureless gray reconstructions at worst (last row, conventional).
 In contrast, the single photon reconstruction degrades much more gracefully -- significant noise can be seen throughout, but the scene remains recognizable despite the extremely challenging conditions.
+Finally, Tab.~\ref{tab:denoising} shows quantitative evaluations for this scene.

 \textbf{Denoising and Deblurring:} NeRFs have been shown to be excellent general-purpose denoisers, beating even state-of-the-art one-shot denoisers, when accurate camera poses can be estimated~\citeMain{rawnerf}.
 With quanta cameras, we can take this idea to its physical limit, where the denoising and deblurring capabilities are only limited by the fundamental shot noise of photon arrival.